Intertwining and commutation relations for birth-death processes: Applications

-Note that $\cI (\cdot,\mu)$ is nothing but the rate function governing the large deviation principle in large time of the empirical measure $L_t := t^{-1} \int_0 ^t \delta _{X_s} \, ds$, where $\delta_x$ is the Dirac mass at point $x$.
-In other words, the Fisher-Donsker-Varadhan information rewrites as the variational identity \cite[th.~8.8]{chen2}:
+Note that $\cI(\cdot,\mu)$ is nothing but the rate function governing the large deviation principle in large time of the empirical measure $L_t := t^{-1} \int_0 ^t \delta_{X_s}\, \mathrm{d}s$, where $\delta_x$ is the Dirac mass at point $x$.
+In other words, the Fisher--Donsker--Varadhan information rewrites as the variational identity \cite{chen2}, Theorem 8.8:

-The interest of the transportation-information inequality resides in the equivalence with the following tail estimate of the empirical measure \cite[th.~2.4]{glwy}: for any absolutely continuous probability measure $\pi$ with density $f \in L^2(\mu)$ with respect to $\mu$, and any $g \in \Lip_1 (d_u)$,
+The interest of the transportation-information inequality resides in the equivalence with the following tail estimate of the empirical measure \cite{glwy}, Theorem 2.4: for any absolutely continuous probability measure $\pi$ with density $f \in L^2(\mu)$ with respect to $\mu$, and any $g \in \Lip_1 (d_u)$,

-We have the following corollary of theorem~\ref{theo:commutation}. \begin{corol}[Weighted isoperimetry and transportation-information inequality] With the notations of theorem~\ref{theo:commutation}, assume that the process is positive recurrent and that the following quantity is well-defined:
+We have the following corollary of Theorem \ref{theocommutation}. \begin{corol}[(Weighted isoperimetry and transportation-information inequality)] With the notations of Theorem \ref{theocommutation}, assume that the process is positive recurrent and that the following quantity is well defined:

-Then the weighted isoperimetric inequality $(\ref{eq:wass_isop})$ is satisfied with constant $h_u = 1/\kappa_u$. \\ If moreover there exists two constants $\varepsilon>0$ and $\theta >1$ such that
+Then the weighted isoperimetric inequality $(\ref{eqwassisop})$ is satisfied with constant $h_u = 1/\kappa_u$.
+If moreover there exists two constants $\varepsilon>0$ and $\theta>1$ such that

-where $a:=a_{\varepsilon,\theta} \geq 0$ and $b:=b_{\varepsilon,\theta} >0$ are two other constants depending on both $\varepsilon$ and $\theta$, then the transportation-information inequality $(\ref{eq:transp})$ is satisfied with deviation function
+where $a:=a_{\varepsilon,\theta} \geq0$ and $b:=b_{\varepsilon ,\theta} >0$ are two other constants depending on both $\varepsilon$ and $\theta$, then the transportation-information inequality $(\ref{eqtransp})$ is satisfied with deviation function

-\end{corol} \begin{remark}[The case of positive Wasserstein curvature] In particular if the Wasserstein curvature $\si_u$ with respect to the distance $d_u$ is positive, then the process is positive recurrent and we have
+\end{corol} \begin{remark}[(The case of positive Wasserstein curvature)] In particular, if the Wasserstein curvature $\si_u$ with respect to the distance $d_u$ is positive, then the process is positive recurrent and we have

 with the deviation function

 \end{remark}